majekolaitan/Job-Portal-Django/README.md

 #### Accessing the Application

-Once the server is running, you can access the DJobPortal application by visiting [http://localhost:8000](http://localhost:8000) in your web browser.
+Once the server is running, you can access the TechConnect application by visiting [http://localhost:8000](http://localhost:8000) in your web browser.

 #### Accessing the Admin Panel